 It is important that any design takes account of the surrounding landscape.
-There have been calls for a play area for children, for accessible parking, and for the possibility of community gardens.
+There have been calls for a play area for children, for accessible parking, and an outdoor basketball court.
 The ability for library customers to spill out into the exterior on fine and sunny days is an advantage.